 This award recognizes the continued, generous philanthropic contributions to Saint Joseph’s College made by businesses and individuals.

-Cornelia Markey Baker ’85
+Cornelia Helen Baker ’85

 In 1980, while working as an occupational health nurse in Connecticut, she earned her bachelor’s degree through SJC’s pioneering distance education program.
 Grateful for the impact her degree had on her life and career, she became a generous and dedicated supporter of Saint Joseph’s College.